Get out and start living

 The minimum distance for IVV walking credit is just 5km, so this program is achievable for most people.

 International travel is not required, but if you travel, the network of permanent IVV trails and events are a magnificent way to discover new places and meet like-minded people.

 To encourage and recognise repeated participation in IVV events, an award system has been set up, recognising both the number of walks completed and the total distance covered.

-The IVV offers almost limitless flexibility.
+IVV walking offers almost limitless flexibility.
 You can walk with others or solo on one of many permanent trails at a time and day that suits you.
 You can walk in Australia or internationally.

 Participation is low cost with many free walk opportunities in Australia.